Large AI Model-Based Semantic Communications: Open Issues and Future Directions

 \subsection{Explainability and Transparency}

-Interpreting the decisions of semantic encoder made by large AI models during SC can be difficult.
-The large AI models often lack interpretability, making it challenging to understand the semantic analysis process.
+Interpreting the outputs of the KB and semantic encoder made by LAMs could be difficult.
+The LAMs often lack interpretability, making it challenging to understand the semantic analysis process.
 This can pose difficulties in identifying potential biases or errors in SC systems.
-It is essential to develop methods to provide explanations and increase transparency so that users can understand the reasoning behind semantic model's responses.
+Adding explainable AI technologies, such as fuzzy rules and visual heat maps into the design of SC systems could be a possible research direction.